raviqqe/stak/doc/src/content/docs/install.md

 #### Interpreters

-To install the Scheme interpreter, run:
+To install the Scheme interpreter, run the following command in your terminal:

 ```sh
 cargo install stak